GISTnet Main page | GISTnet Library | Glossary | CFR | Exhibits | Countries | My Page | Help |

 Subscriber price: $188.00, Non-subscriber price: $229.00

-Estimated total study time: 14 hours 46 minutes [Enroll now]
+Estimated total study time: 12 hours 36 minutes

 This course is designed as a primer for entry-level exporter/importer personnel who are or will be involved in any mode of commercial cargo transportation.
 It should also be taken as a foundation by anyone planning to take more advanced cargo-related courses.